vmware/vic/tests/manual-test-cases/Group19-DRS-Disabled/19-3-DRS-Disabled-Placement.md

-Test 19-3 - ROBO - VM Placement
+Test 19-3 - DRS Disabled - VM Placement
 =======

 # Purpose:
-To verify that the VM placement feature specified works as expected in a vSphere ROBO Advanced environment without DRS.
+To verify that the VM placement feature specified works as expected in a vSphere environment without DRS, such as a ROBO deployment.
 The current placement strategy is to avoid bad host selection, instead of selecting the "best" possible host.

 # References: